-Haines Junction is the largest community located in the Kluane Country region of the Yukon Territory, Canada.
+Haines Junction, YT, Canada is the largest community located in the Kluane Country region of the Yukon Territories, Canada.
 The communities of Burwash Landing and Beaver Creek, along with Haines Junction, are the three main communities located in the region.
-All three are situated on the Alaska Highway.
-All three are neighbors to the mountain ranges, alpine meadows, crystal clear lakes, glaciers and icefields in the Kluane National Park & Reserve.
+All three are situated on the Alaska Highway and neighbors to the Kluane National Park & Reserve.